International School of Lusaka: High school programme

 High School at ISL offers a range of programmes to prepare students for life beyond school, including the International Baccalaureate Diploma.
 The ISL High School programme is a 4-year university preparatory curriculum that aims to develop the habits of mind necessary for creative and critical thinking, collaborative and independent coursework and effective communication.
 Through Years 10 and 11, students follow the IGCSE programme, and through Years 12 and 13, students follow the IB Diploma Programme.

 Affiliations

+International School of Lusaka is affiliated with the following institutions: